How To Mix & Match Tones And Textures This Fall

 5. Pair Jewel Tones And Gold In A Centerpiece

 Arrange Bordeaux-red roses, black dahlias, festive pomegranates and other fresh or silk flowers in a polished brass urn for a centerpiece that brings the drama this fall.
-Surround it with white tapers in gold candlesticks and colored glassware for a cozy and seductive tablescape.
+Surround it with white tapers in gold candlesticks, or a branch candelabra, and colored glassware for a cozy and seductive tablescape.

 6. Pick Everlasting Succulents